A Stepping Stone into the Education Sector

 At an open day you will be able to meet our tutors, chat to current student teachers, get application advice and participate in a teaching taster session with current PGCE students.

-You will be expected to hold a good honours degree (2:2minimum) and be a graduat of a university, polytechnic or college of higher education approved by the University of Wales.
+You will be expected to hold a good honours degree (2:2minimum) and be a graduate of a university, polytechnic or college of higher education approved by the University of Wales.
 If you wish to teach in Secondary schools then your degree should be closely linked to the subject that you wish to teach.

-For the September 2015 entry all PGCE applicants in Wales will need a B grade at GCSE in English and Mathematics and if you intend to follow your course through the medium of Welsh, a C grade in Welsh.
+All PGCE applicants in Wales will need a B grade at GCSE in English and Mathematics and if you intend to follow your course through the medium of Welsh, a C grade in Welsh.